-The responsibilities associated with producing loans of acceptable quality for loan guaranteed by the Agency remains the same for a GUS evaluated loan or manually underwritten loans.
+The responsibilities associated with producing loans of acceptable quality for loans guaranteed by the Agency remains the same for a GUS evaluated loan or a manually underwritten loan.
 When a lender enters mortgage loan data into GUS and requests a loan underwriting evaluation, a two part underwriting summary is delivered to the lender through a GUS Underwriting Findings Report.
-The first portion of the underwriting summary will render an underwriting recommendation of ACCEPT, REFER or REFER WITH CAUTION.
-An INELIGIBLE or UNABLE TO DETERMINE may also be delivered.
-The underwriting recommendation is followed by a risk evaluation of ELIGIBLE, INELIGIBLE, or UNABLE TO DETERMINE.
-The second portion represents a combined analysis of property, income, loan eligibility and borrower eligibility.
+The first portion of the underwriting summary will render an underwriting recommendation of Accept, Accept with Full Documentation, Refer, Refer with Caution, or Ineligible.
+The underwriting recommendation is followed by a risk evaluation of Eligible, Ineligible, or Unable to Determine.
+The second portion represents a combined analysis of property, income, loan eligibility, and the applicants' eligibility.

-The GUS Findings and Underwriting Report will provide feedback messages for lenders.
-The lender must review the feedback messages.
+The GUS Findings and Underwriting Report provides important feedback messages and conditions for the loan.
+The lender must review the final findings, comply with the conditions, and provide the Agency with any additional documents, as applicable.